ethanthoma/personal-website/posts/llms_dont_make_sense.md

 Reinforcement learning (RL) was king for much of 2000s.
 Before AlexNet's big run and the eventual transformer hegemony, RL was the coolest kid of the block.
-And I think, it will outlive deep conv nets and transformers.
+And I think, it will outlive deep conv-nets and transformers.

 Value systems are an integral part of decision making.
 Economics captures this part of us, at least partially (and why I think it and game theory are important